GooFit/GooFit/README.md

 #include "GooFit/Application.h"

-// Place this at the beginning of main GooFit::Application app{"Optional discription", argv, argc};
+// Place this at the beginning of main GooFit::Application app{"Optional discription", argc, argv};

 // Command line options can be added here.